What is a liposome? Man-made phospholipid bilayer spheres

 A liposome, while resembling a micelle, is very different.
 The difference is in that it is a sphere composed of one or more phospholipid bilayers.
 In order to arrange into a bilayer, we need energy in the form of heat, homogenization or ultrasonic waves.

-Our liposome manufacturing process for the production of liposomal supplements
+Our liposome manufacturing process for the production of food supplements

 As afore mentioned, a liposome is artificially created.
-A plant-based lecithin or chemically synthesized phospholipid is usually combined with water.
+The first step in the process is to combine a plant-based lecithin or chemically synthesized phospholipid with water.
 This is then combined with the active ingredient (vitamin, mineral or phytoextract) in precise ratios.
-The mixture is then treated with an external form of energy.
-This results in the encapsulation of the active ingredient within liposomes.
+The mixture is then treated with an external form of energy, resulting in the encapsulation of the active ingredient within liposomes.
 This is the principle behind our liposomal supplements.
-We encapsulate Hydrophilic (water-loving and fat-repelling) ingredients in the aqueous core.
+We encapsulate hydrophilic (water-loving and fat-repelling) ingredients in the aqueous core.
 Lipophilic (fat-loving and water-repelling) ingredients are, on the other hand, encapsulated within the lipid bilayer of the liposome.
 The liposome and its encapsulated ingredients are themselves, fully water-soluble at this point (2,3).

 The absorption of liposomal supplements by the human body

-The absorption of lipids and phospholipids by the small intestine is a well known process.
-Recent studies have shown that similar digestion and absorption of liposomes and the ingredients that they encapsulate, takes place (4,5).
-The small intestine typically digest the phospholipids and not the stomach.
+The absorption of lipids and phospholipids by the small intestine is a well-known process.
+Recent studies have shown that liposomes and the ingredients that they encapsulate, are similarly digested and absorbed (4,5).
+The small intestine typically digests the phospholipids and not the stomach.
 Hence, liposomes protect the encapsulated ingredients from gastric digestion.
 This results in their protection from a potential loss of activity.
 The gastric tract is also protected from the potential inflammatory effects of the encapsulated ingredient.

 Absorption of liposomes